Liam76900/monte-carlo-simulation/README.md

     sigma = returns.std() * np.sqrt(252)
     return mu, sigma
 ```
-We take daily log returns, then scale by 252, which is the number of trading days in one year, to annualise them. mu is AAPL's estimated real-world expected growth rate; sigma is its estimated volatility
+I then took daily log returns and scaled them by 252 (number of trading days in a year) to annualise them (mu).
+The mu is the AAPL's estimated growth rate and sigma the estimated volatility.

-3. Generating randomness- generating_shock.py
+### Generating randomness (generating_shock.py)

-GBM needs a source of randomness(dW_t in the formula above).
-This is generated as draws from a standard normal distribution (mean 0, std 1), one per simulated path per time step.
-My project also uses antithetic variates as a variation reduction technique-for every random draw Z, its mirror image of -Z is also used, which reduces noise in the final average without needing extra simulations.
+The randomness is generated from the standard normal distributuon (mean of 0 and standard deviation of 1), one path per time time step.
+I also used antithetic variates, where for each value returned it also returns the negative value, to reduce the variance and noise in the final average.

-4. Turning randomness into price paths- simulation_engine.py
+# Price Paths

 ```python
 def simulate_gbm(S0, mu, sigma, T, dt, Z):
     drift = (mu - 0.5 * sigma**2) * dt